Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   You can [manage playlists](#managing-playlists-on-client-side) on client side by sending request about the new playback item to the server.
 You can then add listeners to be invoked when the playlist is updated on the server.

+- Managing abilities of the media controller server

+  You can [set the abilities](#setting-media-controller-server-abilities) of the media controller server by using the [MediaControllerAbilities](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilities) interface.

+  You can use the [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface to check which features are supported by the server.
+Information about current status of the media controller server abilities can be gathered by `getLatestServerInfo()` method.

+- Setting features of the media controller server

+  You can [set the media controller server features](#media-controller-server-features) using the server interfaces.

 ## Prerequisites